Camberwick Green, Trumpton and Chigley

 the Mintons drive through Trumpton and pass Dr.Mopp's house,who lives in Camberwick of course.

-Hmmm,well houses can be "samey",so it's clearly just a lookalike.
+Hmmm,well houses can be a bit "samey",so it's clearly just a lookalike.

-And the fact that the wall to the left of the Fire Station looks remarkably similar to the stretch of wall used to adjoin Dr. Mopp's property in Camberwick
+Which would also explain why the wall to the left of the Fire Station looks remarkably similar to the stretch of wall used to adjoin Dr. Mopp's property in Camberwick.

 And .... well,you get the idea.